This Episode of MwahTV Answers the question: How Much Money Should you invest in your brand?

-- You are more focused on the money you can get in a cash out to the point where you’d rather not invest on anything new.
+- You are more focused on the money you can get in a cash-out to the point where you’d rather not invest in anything new.

 - For some more savvy business owners, this is a phase they embrace and actively have on repeat.
 Actively exploring new markets and new ideas whilst keeping another area of your business in growth or maturity makes things far easier for rebirth and re-investment.

 This means when you’re dealing with a cash-out or exploring new services or a different market you have all of the information you need to make the right decision.
-Part of this work should involve new market analysis, and a real understanding of your brand perception in these new markets
+Part of this work should involve a new market analysis and a real understanding of your brand perception in these new markets.

 So, if you’re in the rebirth/decline phase it’s all about gathering the right branding data together to support you in your next move.
-If you’ve done things the right way you reliable and trusted team of creatives can do this with you if the lack of creative investment is what has to lead you to this point you’re going to need to invest fresh on getting this data together to avoid repeating the mistake again.
+If you’ve done things the right way your reliable and trusted team of creatives can do this with you if the lack of creative investment is what has led you to this point you’re going to need to invest fresh on getting this data together to avoid repeating the mistake again.

-Get a grip on the market place you operate in as well as an objective view of where your competition REALLY is.
+Get a visual (and slippery) grip on the marketplace you operate in as well as an objective view of where your competition REALLY is.
 I show you how to do this by using the Fish Market with The Photography Market.

 Knowing this can really help you work out how much money should you invest in your brand when you feel stuck comparing yourself to the wrong businesses.